-- Now try to break the boiled potato into bite size chunks using your fingers.
-We are not looking for any perfect bite size pieces just roughly mash the potatoes and other ingredients together.
+- Now try to break the boiled potato into bite-size chunks using your fingers.
+We are not looking for any perfect bite-size pieces, roughly mash the potatoes and other ingredients together.

 - Do not mash potatoes for too long or too hard.
 Once all the ingredients combined well, stop mixing.

 - Heat oil in a deep frying pan ( buy it here ) over medium flame.